cdreier/slide-serve/README.md

 -port
 * http port the server is starting on (default "8080")

+-syntaxhl
+* string with the highlighter theme for your code (default "monokai")

 -title
 * html title in the browser (default "Slide")